Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 Here’s how you can switch it off:

-Settings > ≡ (Menu) > Devices (click the device you want to configure) > Video Setting > Camera Preview for Live View (tap the toggle once until it turns gray)
+Jump into your Ring app and go to Settings > ≡ (Menu) > Devices (click the device you want to configure) > Video Setting > Camera Preview for Live View (tap the toggle once until it turns gray)

 Remember, you’ll have to manually do this for all devices linked to your app to fully shield the real-time view.